borntofrappe/borntofrappe/src/blog/reveal-on-scroll.md

 ## Javascript

-The intersection observer API is [well supported](https://caniuse.com/intersectionobserver), but it never hurts to check the feature first.
+The intersection observer API is [well supported](https://caniuse.com/intersectionobserver), but it never hurts to test the feature first.
 One checkup is well worth the hassle.

 ```js
 if (IntersectionObserver) {